scoville/solid-eureka/wordle-clone.md

 - Repeat letters in the guess should consider repeat letters in the answer
   - Every letter over the number of repeats should show as not in the word
   - For each repeat letter in the answer show appropriate guess information
-- How you determine this and what the output should be is up to you!
+- How you determine this, and what the output should look like, is up to you!

 ### Example I/O

+The outputs shown here are examples and your program need not necessarily produce the exact same output format, as long as it can be read and understood.

+For example:
+- 🟩 = Letter is in the word and in the correct place.
+- 🟨 = Letter is in the word but in the wrong place.
+- ⬛ = Letter is not in the word.

 | Guess | Answer | Output | Text      |
 |-------|--------|--------|-----------|
 | spice | spice  | 🟩🟩🟩🟩🟩  | G,G,G,G,G |